miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 allows, I'll extract the free and open source software (FOSS) bits and put it back into Pipulate.

+## Upgrading Botifython Fork to Make It Accessible to Coworkers

 The nix flake now does an automatic git pull to update the repo every time you nix develop from it, but I don't want that to be the default state of the Pipulate FOSS version, so I have to update the flake: